michaeledwards0/secure-ai-deployment-azure-/docs/01-identity-fortress.md

 ### Section 9: Testing & Validation

 **9.1 — Test as Emma User**
-Sign in as `emma.user@...` in a private browser window; MFA prompt should appear (or report-only log entry created).
+Sign in as `emma.user@contosoailabs.onmicrosoft.com` in a private browser window; MFA prompt should appear (or report-only log entry created).

 **9.2 — Review Sign-In Logs**
 > The Insights and reporting workbook requires a Log Analytics workspace (built in Phase 5) — it will 401 until then regardless of role.
 Use **Sign-in logs** instead.